ilkilab/agorakube/README.md

 </p>

 This project is aimed to provide the simplest way to install kubernetes on bare-metal, virtual & Cloud environments.
-Actually, Ubuntu 18.04 (Bionic) amd64 and Centos 7/8  are supported, but several other operating systems will be available soon.
+Currently, Ubuntu 18.04 (Bionic) amd64 and Centos 7/8  are supported, but several other operating systems will be available soon.

 Master branch is stable.